 We need to assume that the blockchain wasn’t aware in the last valid block that it is going to lose liveness.
 Our first priority is to ensure that after the rollup regains liveness, it has to immediately go into the escape hatch mode in the next rollup block so that no additional operations on the rollup state can be performed.

 This could be unsolvable for a traditional rollup.
-Thanks to finality being independent of the rollup being provided by the runtime, the rollup can independently determine the amount of elapsed time in terms of Polkadot’s relay chain blocks since the rollup was last active, and activate the escape hatch mode independent of the L1 state without any external intervention.
+Thanks to finality being independent of the rollup being provided by the runtime, the rollup can independently determine the amount of elapsed time in terms of the execution chain’s blocks since the rollup was last active, and activate the escape hatch mode independent of the L1 state without any external intervention.
 The activation of the escape hatch mode is part of the block processing mechanism, does not require any transaction or user interaction, and cannot be omitted.
 Therefore, as soon as liveness is restored, it will not be possible to interact with the rollup state until the rollup regains synchronicity with the L1 state.
 From the application perspective, the mechanism described above allows users to withdraw their tokens from L1 even in the event of rollup shutdown, which is an essential security requirement for any rollup system.